Ericsson/codechecker/docs/architecture.md

 - Manage multiple Products (each product can be in a separate database).
 - Handle user authentication (LDAP ...)
 - Multiple clients can connect simultaneously to store or query the results.
-- Uses SQLAlchemy to connect to a database backend.
 - Provides a simple https webserver to view documentation.

 ## Database <a name="database"></a>